 Listen to Scott Cormier, VP of Emergency Management and Environment of Care for Medxcel, talk about the decision to not evacuate their hospitals during Hurricane Irma, despite being warned to do so by local authorities:

-Through their partnership with StormGeo, Medxcel received decision support for three facilities in Florida before, during and after Irma, including a nursing home and two hospitals.
+During Hurricane Irma, Medxcel partnered with StormGeo to receive decision support for three facilities in Florida, including a nursing home and two hospitals.
 However, they were separately advised by local authorities to evacuate one of their hospitals due to the anticipated level of storm surge and flooding that would accompany the storm.

 Scott Cormier, VP, Emergency Management, Environment of Care and Safety for Medxcel, understands the weight of evacuating a hospital, including the timely information that is needed.
 “We know that if you’re going to evacuate a hospital, you have to make that decision at least 48 hours before [a hurricane’s] landfall.
 However, 48 hours before landfall, you don’t necessarily know where that hurricane is going to land.
 We knew we would get some property flooding, but would we need to evacuate?”